Kitchen Counter Chronicles

 1 egg

-Combine yeast, sugar and warm water in the bowl of an electric mixer or in a large bowl.
-Let sit for 5 minutes.
+Combine yeast, sugar, and warm water in the bowl of an electric mixer or in a large bowl.
+Let it sit for 5 minutes.
 Watch for little bubbles to pop onto the surface of the water.
 After 5 minutes, stir the water to dissolve the yeast.

 Stir in the flour and salt.
 Knead the dough on low for 5 minutes in a stand mixer, or knead by hand for 5-7 minutes.
-After kneading for 2 minutes, if the dough is very sticky add a bit more flour (1 tbsp at a time).
+After kneading for 2 minutes, if the dough is very sticky, add a bit more flour (1 tablespoon at a time).

 Remove the dough from the bowl.
-Clean the bowl and grease the bowl with 1 tsp of vegetable oil.
-Place the ball of dough inside the bowl, cover with plastic wrap and set aside to rise – at least 1 hour.
-We set our bowl on top of our dishwasher, that had just finished running.
+Clean the bowl and grease the bowl with 1 teaspoon of vegetable oil.
+Place the ball of dough inside the bowl, cover with plastic wrap, and set aside to rise - at least 1 hour.
+We set our bowl on top of our dishwasher, which had just finished running.
 The surface was nice and warm.
-Place your bowl in a warm location; top of the fridge, top of the stove, top shelf in the kitchen.
+Place your bowl in a warm location; on top of the fridge, on top of the stove, top shelf in the kitchen.

 Once the dough has doubled in size (after an hour) remove the dough from the bowl and cut it into 8 portions.